lemunozm/asciiarena/README.md

 - [ ] Full featured game *(working...)*

 ## Install it
-*AsciiArena* is multiplatform, you can install it in Linux, MacOS or Windows.
+*AsciiArena* is multiplatform, you can play it in Linux, MacOS or Windows.

+You can download [here](https://github.com/lemunozm/asciiarena/releases) the last release version from your OS.

-You can use the [cargo][cargo] package manager in order to install it:
+Also, you can use the [cargo][cargo] package manager in order to install it and keep it updated easily:
 ```
 $ cargo install asciiarena
 ```